We Value Your Privacy

 Her most well-known works include those in the Taker Trilogy, following a woman whose gift of immortality starts to feel like a Faustian punishment after the sins of her past start to catch up with her.
 The Hunger, published in 2018, is described by the Master of Horror Stephen King as being, “deeply, deeply disturbing.”
 The novel follows the historically notorious Donner Party, threatening the travelers on the ill-fated journey with an evil that may go beyond the madness of human desperation.

-Her novel, The Deep, was released in March 2020, and centers around a haunting story amidst the historical disasters of the Titanic and its sister ship the Britannic.
-Additionally, she is a 2022 Bram Stoker nominee for her novel The Fervor, released in April 2022.
+Her newest novel, The Deep, is set to be released on March 10th, and centers around a haunting story amidst the historical disasters of the Titanic and its sister ship the Britannic.

 the graveyard apartment mariko koike books for fans of the turning